piekb/semantic-web-tech/README.md

 `make-sparql` contains a folder "result" with the SPARQL queries used for the brute force algorithm in `make-answer`.
 The file make_query.py is the script to run.
 It takes as input the lists of entities from data-rewrite/output, and the predicted encoded queries from model/data, and outputs the possible decoded queries to the result folder.

-`make-answer` contains...
-The file "answers.txt" contains the numbers of the 484 answerable questions, along with their answers according to the model and what they should be.
-The file "correct-answers.txt" shows the same, but only for the 110 correctly answered questions.
+`make-answer` contains: The file "answers.txt" with the numbers of the 484 answerable questions, along with their answers according to the model and what they should be.
+The file "correct-answers.txt" shows the same, but only for the 110 correctly answered questions; answers-test.txt contains the answers to the test queries; functional-queries-ind.txt represents the indices of the functional queries within the test subset; sparql-queries.txt and test-correct-sparql.txt are input files.

 ### OpenNMT Documentation
 https://opennmt.net/OpenNMT-py/